sosolimited/ofxSoso/README.md

 Currently, the addon compiles with OFv007.
 We're in the process of updating it to compile with the most recent version of OpenFrameworks.

-CHANGLOG

-061312 lmccart - added setClearBackground(bool iVal) and getBackgroundColor() methods to ofxScene to enable motionblur